New research suggests that eating a plant-rich diet helps protect against COVID-19

 Together with leading researchers at Harvard Medical School and King’s College London, our team analyzed this diet data and mapped it against COVID symptoms and positive tests reported by contributors.

-For the first time, new research from the ZOE COVID Study suggests that eating a diet rich in high-quality plant foods can protect against COVID-19.
+For the first time our new research, published in the BMJ, suggests that eating a diet rich in high-quality plant foods can protect against COVID-19.

 Key findings from this research